Executive Practice Management™ Program for Dentists: EPM 5

 - Addressing the methodology for valuing a practice

 - Reviewing the legal requirements for releasing patients

 - Discussing end of career options

-Dr. Driscoll is an accomplished Educator, Administrator, Researcher and Consultant with approximately 30 years experience in Health Care.
-As the designer, consultant, project developer and founding Dental Center Director and Assistant Director of Dental Services at the University of Central Florida’s profitable state-of-the-art campus Dental Center; and founding designer and project development consultant on the Florida State University Dental Center, she brings with her an extensive background in oral health and dentistry.
-Dr. Driscoll has been in the Healthcare field for 25 years as a Practice Administrator in private, public and corporate practices of different sizes, before transitioning to 6 years of academic teaching, research, public speaking, consultative project development in a health executive capacity.
-She completed her Executive MBA from the University of Central Florida, College of Business and her PhD in Public Affairs/Healthcare Administration at UCF’s College of Health and Public Affairs.
+Dr. Driscoll is an accomplished educator, administrator, researcher, and consultant with more than 30 years experience in Health Care.
+As the designer, consultant, project developer, and founding Dental Center Director and Assistant Director of Dental Services at the University of Central Florida’s profitable state-of-the-art campus UCF Dental Center; and founding designer and project development consultant on the Florida State University Dental Center, she brings with her an extensive background in oral health and dentistry.
+Dr. Driscoll has been in the Healthcare field for 25 years as a Practice Administrator in private, public and corporate practices of different sizes, before transitioning to10 years of academic teaching, research, publishing, public speaking, and consultative project development in a health executive capacity.
+She completed her Executive MBA from the University of Central Florida, College of Business and her PhD in Public Affairs/Healthcare Administration at UCF’s College of Health & Public Affairs.

 With a strong belief in collaborative networks, Dr. Driscoll strives to maximize strengths of academic and industry experts in achieving meaningful, applicable teaching and research that impacts the field of dentistry.

-This course is 186 credit hours towards the Practice Management biennium requirements, and includes 14 contact hours of lecture for each of the 13 Modules.
-186 CEUs, participation.
+This course is 189 credit hours towards the practice management biennium requirements, and includes 14 contact hours of lecture for each of the 13 Modules.
+189 CEUs, participation.

 REQUIREMENTS FOR ENROLLMENT